inwenis/clients/README.md

 The clients are meant to be referenced via paket's [GitHub dependencies](https://fsprojects.github.io/Paket/github-dependencies.html) and used in an FSI (.fsx) environment.

+# Snapshots

+The clients occasionally save snapshots to `./snapshots/page_{timestamp}.mhtml`.
+They should be ignored in your `.gitignore`.
+They are meant for debugging if the client encounters an error, for e.x. when the page's has a different format than we expected.

 # TODO

 - consider better colorful logging - highlight xpath syntax